2gatherproject/decentralized-social-apps-guide/README.md

 #### Social Networking

+* [Aether](https://getaether.net/) - Open source, self-governing communities with auditable moderation and mod elections
 * [Briar](https://briarproject.org/) - WhatsApp clone with security focus.
 GPL licensed
 * [Element](https://element.io/), formerly known as Riot IM, is the reference messaging client for the Matrix platform.
 Matrix is currently federated but a fully decentralized version is under active development (see below).
 Strongly private group messaging using MegOlm double-ratchet.
 Backed by [Automattic](https://matrix.org/blog/2020/05/21/welcoming-automattic-to-matrix), the creators of Wordpress, among others.
 Used by the [French](https://matrix.org/blog/2018/04/26/matrix-and-riot-confirmed-as-the-basis-for-frances-secure-instant-messenger-app) and [German](https://www.heise.de/newsticker/meldung/Bundeswehr-setzt-kuenftig-auf-Matrix-als-Messenger-4719474.html) governments and other clients.
 Apache 2.0 licensed
 * [DTube](https://d.tube/) - Youtube clone using Steemit blockchain and IPFS.
 GPL licensed
 * [Iris](https://irislib.github.io/) - Social sharing using Gun and IPFS
 * [Jami](https://jami.net/) - WhatsApp clone
 * [Junto](https://junto.foundation/) - Social network on Holochain
+* [Lemmy](https://github.com/LemmyNet/lemmy) - An alternative to Reddit.
+Curently only federated, but because it is in Rust it could be ported to WASM and made fully decentralized, like Matrix (see below)
 * [Peerpeth](https://peepeth.com/welcome) - Twitter clone on the Ethereum blockchain
 * [PeerTube](https://joinpeertube.org/en/) - Youtube clone using ActivityPub
 * [Patchwork](https://github.com/ssbc/patchwork) - Social network on Secure Scuttlebut.
 AGPL licensed